icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

  * `icrc72:subscription:skip`: Array[Nat, Nat]; Get every Xth message with an optional offset.
  * `icrc72:subscription:filter`: Text; The ICRC16 Path filter
  * `icrc72:subscription:stopped`: Bool; Do you want the subscription started upon registration;
- * `icrc72:subscription:controllers:add` : Array([#Blob(PrincipalAsBlob]); Controllers are only relevant for multi canister round-robin subscriptions where you need an array of handlers.
+ * `icrc72:subscription:controllers:add` : Array([#Blob(PrincipalAsBlob]); Controllers are only relevant for multi-canister round-robin subscriptions where you need an array of handlers.
  * `icrc72:subscription:controllers:remove` : Array([#Blob(PrincipalAsBlob]);

 **Batch Note** - If the client needs more granular control of atomicity they may submit config changes one at a time and react appropriately to failures.
 Implementors MAY implement their own transactional system, but it is not required.
 Implementors MAY restrict config changes to accept only one item at a time.